ibm-ecosystem-engineering/Watson-NLP/MLOps/access/README.md

 ## Watson NLP Runtime and Pretrained Models

 The Watson NLP Runtime and Pretrained Models are stored in IBM Entitled Registry.
 To gain access you will need an entitlement key from the [container software library](https://myibm.ibm.com/products-services/containerlibrary).
+Set the environment variable `IBM_ENTITLEMENT_KEY` to your entitlement key.

 ### Docker
-Set the environment variable `IBM_ENTITLEMENT_KEY` to your entitlement key.
-Then run the following command.
+Run the following command.
 ```
 echo $IBM_ENTITLEMENT_KEY | docker login -u cp --password-stdin cp.icr.io
 ```